- Doctors & Departments

 Sometimes the sleep studies are harder on the parents than on the kids.
 Parents should know that although their child may cry during the set-up, they are not being harmed and the procedure is painless.
 There will be plenty of cuddle time after the set-up for comforting nighttime rituals.

 Sleep recordings typically finish around 6 a.m.
 It takes approximately 30 minutes to disconnect the sensors.
-You and your child can expect to leave the sleep lab by 6:30 a.m.
+You and your child can expect to leave the Sleep Lab by 6:30 a.m.

+The sleep study results will not be available morning after the study.
 The physician ordering the study will receive the results approximately 2 weeks after the study date.
-Please follow up with the physician who ordered your child’s study.
+Please follow up with the physician who ordered your child's study.